The Catholic Church in the United States is in many ways now a foreign country.

-There are now more than 6,500 foreign-born Catholic priests in the United States – a fourth of the total number of clergy, according to the Center for Applied Research in the Apostolate (CARA.)
-In our own parish, two of the three priests are foreign born.
-A splendid, holy Filipino priest celebrated our daughter’s wedding Mass; an Italian-born priest concelebrated.
+Its priesthood is increasingly foreign.
+There are now more than 6,500 Catholic priests from other nations in the United States – a fourth of the total number of clergy, according to the Center for Applied Research in the Apostolate (CARA.)
+Many problems created by papal communication stem from the Pope’s non -European way of expression.

 As reported: “Over the last 50 years, U.S. Catholics increased from 46.3 million to 66.6 million, while the number of priests dropped by a third – from 58,632 to 38,275.
 Meanwhile in Africa, the number of priests more than doubled.
 So the United States started recruiting its clergy.”